RetroDECK/ES-DE/USERGUIDE.md

 The **Default emulator** column shows the emulator configured in es_systems.cfg, and for emulators that support multiple cores, the configured core is shown inside brackets.

 For additional details regarding which game file extensions are supported per system, refer to the es_systems.cfg templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
-Normally the extensions setup in these files should cover everything that the emulators support though.
+Normally the extensions setup in these files should cover everything that the emulators support.

 Consider the table below a work in progress as it's obvioulsy not fully populated yet!